Table of Contents SaaS Presents Unique Challenges to IT Procurement ProfessionalsWhy...

 You can even put together a SaaS renewal calendar so you aren’t caught off guard.
 You’ll get an alert when a renewal is coming up.
 And that way, you’ll have enough time to pull all of the information you need (and collaborate with the application purchaser) to make informed renewal decisions.

-How IT Procurement Can Get Started with SaaS Management
+How to Get Started with SaaS Management

 Leading organizations are adopting SaaS management because they understand it’s a powerful, proven way to cut unnecessary costs and risk.

 But today, the average organization maintains a whopping 651 applications.
 If you spent your time manually managing each of these applications, you wouldn’t have time for more strategic initiatives.

 What’s more, spreadsheet-driven record keeping leaves a lot of room for error – and quickly becomes outdated.
 After all, new applications enter and leave active use regularly.

 Instead, consider partnering with a SaaS discovery and management provider like Zylo.

 Working with Zylo is proven to ease the burden of SaaS management and make it easier for you to control costs and risks – while still providing employees with access to the SaaS applications that make them effective.